bassusteur/BME280UDP/README.md

 # BME280UDP-micropython
-I needed to send udp packets to an InfluxDB database hosted on a raspberry pi so i stitched together some code and here it is for anyone who needs it.
+I needed to send udp packets from my esp8266 to an InfluxDB database hosted on a raspberry pi so i stitched together some code and here it is for anyone who needs it.

 ## libraries used
 I used this wonderful library by robert-hh: